interserver/mailbaby-api-samples/openapi-client/go/docs/SendingAPI.md

 )

 func main() {
-	subject := "subject_example" // string | The subject or title of the email
+	subject := "subject_example" // string | The subject line of the email.
-	body := "body_example" // string | The main email contents.
-	from := openapiclient.EmailAddressTypes{EmailAddressName: openapiclient.NewEmailAddressName("user@domain.com")} // EmailAddressTypes |
+	body := "body_example" // string | The email body.
+If the string contains any HTML tags the message is automatically sent as `text/html`; otherwise it is sent as `text/plain`. from := openapiclient.EmailAddressTypes{EmailAddressName: openapiclient.NewEmailAddressName("user@domain.com")} // EmailAddressTypes |
 	to := openapiclient.EmailAddressesTypes{ArrayOfEmailAddressName: new([]EmailAddressName)} // EmailAddressesTypes |
 	replyto := openapiclient.EmailAddressesTypes{ArrayOfEmailAddressName: new([]EmailAddressName)} // EmailAddressesTypes |  (optional)
 	cc := openapiclient.EmailAddressesTypes{ArrayOfEmailAddressName: new([]EmailAddressName)} // EmailAddressesTypes |  (optional)
 	bcc := openapiclient.EmailAddressesTypes{ArrayOfEmailAddressName: new([]EmailAddressName)} // EmailAddressesTypes |  (optional)
-	attachments := []openapiclient.MailAttachment{*openapiclient.NewMailAttachment("message.txt", "aGVsbG8gdGhlcmUK")} // []MailAttachment | (optional) File attachments to include in the email.
-The file contents must be base64 encoded! (optional) id := int64(789) // int64 | (optional)  ID of the Mail order within our system to use as the Mail Account. (optional)
+	attachments := []openapiclient.MailAttachment{*openapiclient.NewMailAttachment("message.txt", string([B@7a583586))} // []MailAttachment | Optional list of file attachments.
+Each file must be base64-encoded.
+Include `filename` so recipients see a meaningful attachment name. (optional) id := int64(789) // int64 | Optional numeric ID of the mail order to send through.
+If omitted the first active order on your account is used automatically.
+Valid IDs are returned by `GET /mail`. (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)